Government of Canada / Gouvernement du Canada

 • Marginal note:Idem

-(2) The label referred to in subsection (1) must be affixed in a permanent manner and be fully visible.
+(2) The label referred to in subsection (1) must be affixed in a permanent manner at either of the following locations and be fully visible to a person installing the restraint system:

 Marginal note:Installation instructions

-• (1) Every mass-produced restraint system for disabled persons must be accompanied by printed instructions, in both official languages, that set out a step-by-step procedure, including diagrams, for
+• (1) Every infant restraint system must be accompanied by printed instructions, in both official languages, that set out a step-by-step procedure, including diagrams, for

 • (a) installing and securing the restraint system in a vehicle;

-• (b) positioning a disabled person in the restraint system; and
+• (c) positioning an infant in the restraint system; and

-• (c) adjusting every part of the restraint system that is designed to restrain the person.
+• (d) adjusting every part of the restraint system that is designed to restrain the infant.

 • Marginal note:Idem